- Academics Menu

 The Liberal Arts degree with a Literature concentration provides rigorous preparation for future study and careers in teaching literature, media, pre-law, editing, writing, and other communications-related fields.
 This concentration provides the depth, breadth and flexibility needed to pursue careers in these fields.
 As the world transforms and individuals experience multiple career changes, one common denominator is an ability to think critically and exhibit excellent written and oral communication skills.

-As a graduate of Jefferson, you will have many transfer opportunities to consider and will be able to choose from a wide variety of colleges and universities to pursue your baccalaureate degree, including popular transfer institutions SUNY Oswego, SUNY Potsdam, and SUNY Empire State.
+As a graduate of Jefferson, you will have many transfer opportunities to consider and will be able to choose from a wide variety of colleges and universities to pursue your baccalaureate degree.
+Popular transfer institutions include SUNY Oswego, SUNY Potsdam, and SUNY Empire State College.

 * Students must complete a minimum of 3 credit hours of Mathematics on a level of MTH 144 Elementary Statistics or above.

 Marvin Blachman, Associate Vice President for Liberal Arts

 Office of Admissions